idaholab/virtual_test_bed/doc/content/sfr/abtr_xsgen_workflow/abtr_xsgen_workflow.md

     PowerDensity/power=250000000 PowerDensity/power_density_variable=power --distributed-mesh
 ```

+The command line options specify the following:

-Here, mesh refinement is applied and `EquivalentCoreMeshGenerator` settings are updated through the `[Mesh]` block, the boundary conditions sidesets are set and DFEM-SN angular discretizations are updated to increase solution accuracy through the `[TransportSystems]` block, CMFD settings are updated through the `[Executioner]` block, and the reactor power is set through the `[PowerDensity]` block.
-These parameter settings ensure that calculated eigenvalues are predicted to within 100pcm of previous work that has looked at modeling the [!ac](ABTR) reactor core [!citep](pyarc_report).
+ - mesh refinement should be applied
+ - `EquivalentCoreMeshGenerator` settings are updated through the `[Mesh]` block
+ - the boundary conditions sidesets are set
+ - DFEM-SN angular discretizations are updated to increase solution accuracy through the `[TransportSystems]` block
+ - CMFD settings are updated through the `[Executioner]` block
+ - the reactor power is set through the `[PowerDensity]` block.

+These parameter settings ensure that calculated eigenvalues are predicted to within 100pcm of previous modeling work for the [!ac](ABTR) reactor core [!citep](pyarc_report).